 Grills, smokers, and outdoor cooking equipment are as versatile as you can make them to be.
 There’s no shortage of opinions on the best BBQ techniques, but as Fromson puts it: “I think trying new things is always valuable to learn what works best for you, and also lets you build your skills over time.”

 So go ahead and take risks and try something new with your equipment.
 You never know when you might find your new favorite meal!
-And if you’re in need of inspiration, BBQ Outlets has plenty more grilling tricks to keep you inspired.
+And if you’re in need of inspiration, BBQ Outlets has plenty more grilling tricks featured on our blog to keep you inspired.